rvhuang/linq-to-astar/README.md

 ### User-defined Algorithm

-You are able to provide and use your customized algorithm with following steps:
+You are able to implement and use your customized algorithm with following steps:

 1. Create a type that implements `IAlgorithm` interface.
 2. Register the type and name of the algorithm with `HeuristicSearch.Register<TAlgorithm>()`.